edgedb/easy-edgedb/chapter10/index.md

 That gives us the mean: `{831245.8}`.

-## Some more computables for names
+## Some more computed properties for names

 We saw in this chapter that Dr. Seward asked his old teacher Dr. Van Helsing to come and help Lucy.
 Here is how Dr. Van Helsing began his letter to say that he was coming: